 - fear of water and inability to swallow

 Once symptoms appear, rabies is almost always fatal.

 What Animals can get Rabies?

-Rabies can affect all mammals, but bats, raccoons, skunks and foxes are particularly susceptible.
+Rabies can affect all mammals.
+But bats, raccoons, skunks and foxes are particularly susceptible.

 Cats are at risk of infection if they get into a fight with an infected animal (such as one of the species above, or an infected feral cat).

-Obviously since pet cats share our homes, cats with rabies pose a risk to people as well.
+And, since pet cats share our homes, cats with rabies pose a risk to people as well.

 Which is why the rabies vaccine for cats is so important.

 If you live in the United States, it may be a legal requirement of cat ownership.